Calisthenics for Weight Loss (Exercises & Workout Plan)

 1. Lie on your back on the floor with your knees bent in front of you and feet flat on the ground.

 3. Hold and then return your upper body to the ground.
-This is your one complete rep!
+This is your one complete rep.

-4. Do two sets of 10 to 15 repetitions each.
+4. Do three sets of 10 to 15 repetitions each.

 8. Reverse Crunches